Horizon brightened acceleration radiation from massive vector fields: Preliminaries and Conventions

 which reproduces the continuum of exterior modes while preserving the single-mode filtering implemented inside the cavity.
 This is precisely the setup advocated to reach the thermal steady state of the field mode and to connect with the density-matrix analysis.

 In the Boulware state, all annihilation operators \(a_{\nu,\lambda}\) associated with outgoing positive-\(t\)-frequency modes annihilate the vacuum,

-where \(\lambda\) labels polarization (for the Proca field) or the single scalar polarization \cite{Boulware:1974dm,Candelas:1980zt}.
+where \(\lambda\) labels polarization (for the Proca field) or the single scalar polarization \cite{Boulware:1974dm,Candelas:1980zt}. {This state choice is best viewed as an operational preparation of the cavity-filtered outgoing mode, not as a claim that the global exterior state of an evaporating black hole is Boulware.
+The purpose of the cavity is precisely to isolate a single outgoing channel with vanishing initial occupation, so that the atom's counterrotating excitation probes the acceleration-radiation mechanism in its cleanest form.
+In this sense, the present calculation generalizes the original HBAR protocol to the Proca case.

+By contrast, in the Unruh vacuum the outgoing sector carries a thermal occupation while the ingoing sector remains in vacuum; in the Hartle-Hawking vacuum both sectors are thermally populated.
+For those states, the near-horizon phase structure and the associated kernel derived in Secs. \ref{sec5}--\ref{sec8} remain unchanged, but the cavity-mode master equation would acquire additional bath-dependent stimulated-emission and induced-absorption terms proportional to the corresponding occupation numbers.
+Thus, the Boulware calculation should be read as isolating the vacuum contribution to the selected outgoing channel, while alternative exterior states add state-dependent occupation effects on top of the same local kinematic kernel.}

 The near-horizon WKB form of each outgoing mode depends on the universal phase \(t-r_*\); hence, when the atom falls through the cavity, the dominant contribution to the transition amplitude is governed by this phase, while the cavity merely enforces mode selection and provides the coarse graining needed for a laser-style master equation and the ensuing HBAR entropy analysis.